karhoo/web-lib-demand/docs/README.md

 ## Usage

-You can use each service separately or you can use `getApi` method which returns all available services
+You can use each service separately, or you can use `getApi` method which returns all available services

 ```
 import { getApi, HttpService, LocationService, PoiService, QuotesService, errorCodes } from '@karhoo/demand-api'